CoralRocker/BF-Extended/BRAINFUCK.md

 ---
 ## Return-to-0, Go-to-End, and Trim<br>
 ### Description
 &nbsp;&nbsp;&nbsp;&nbsp;With the _^_ command, the instruction pointer is returned to the start of the program.
 With the _~_ command, the instruction pointer is sent to the last cell that has been used in the program, even if it is zero.
-The trim
+The trim command can be called using the _|_ operator.
+It frees all cells which contain the value passed to it, or all that are set to zero past the last non-zero cell.

 ### Example
 ```